LLNL/shroud/docs/input.rst

 If true, pass-by-value; else, pass-by-reference.
 This attribute is implied when the argument is not a pointer or reference.
+This will also default to ``intent(IN)`` since there is no way to return a value.

+.. note:: The Fortran wrapper may use an intrinsic function for some
+          attributes.
+For example, *len*, *len_trim*, and *size*.
+          If there is an argument with the same name, the generated code may not compile.

 Patterns
 --------